A Separation: Box office

-As of 17 April 2014, A Separation has grossed worldwide over $24 million on an estimated budget of $800,000, making it a box-office success.
+As of 17 April 2014, A Separation has grossed worldwide over $24 million on an estimated budget of just $800,000, making it a huge box-office success.

 Critical reception

 The film has been met with universal acclaim from film critics.
 It currently holds a 99% "fresh" rating on Rotten Tomatoes, based on 176 reviews with an average rating of 8.90/10.
-The website's critical consensus states, "Morally complex, suspenseful, and consistently involving, A Separation captures the messiness of a dissolving relationship with keen insight and searing intensity", as well as a score of 95 on Metacritic based on 41 reviews, making it the best-reviewed film of 2011.
+The website's critical consensus states, "Morally complex, suspenseful, and consistently involving, A Separation captures the messiness of a dissolving relationship with keen insight and searing intensity."
+The site ranked it 24th on their "300 Best Movies of All Time" list in 2025.
+It has a score of 95 on Metacritic based on 41 reviews, making it the best-reviewed film of 2011.

 Deborah Young of The Hollywood Reporter wrote from the Berlinale:

 Young noted how Farhadi portrayed Iran's social and religious divisions, and complimented the film's craft:

 In a strongly positive review from Screen Daily, Lee Marshall wrote:

 Alissa Simon from Variety called it Farhadi's strongest work yet and described it:

 David Thomson for The New Republic wrote:

 The film won the Fajr Film Festival's Crystal Simorghs for Best Director, Best Screenplay, Best Cinematographer and Best Sound Recorder.
 It also received the Audience Favourite Film award.
 It won the top award, the Golden Bear for Best Film, at the 61st Berlin International Film Festival.
 The actress ensemble received the Silver Bear for Best Actress, and the actor ensemble the Silver Bear for Best Actor.
 In addition it received the Competition Prize of the Ecumenical Jury and the Berliner Morgenpost Readers' Prize.
 Isabella Rossellini, the Jury president of the Berlin International Film Festival, said that the choice of Farhadi's film for the Golden Bear was "pretty unanimous".
 Farhadi commented that he never would have thought he would win the Golden Bear, and that the film's victory offered "a very good opportunity to think of the people of my country, the country I grew up in, the country where I learned my stories – a great people".
 Ahmad Miralaii, the director of Iran's Farabi Cinematic Foundation, said that "Iranian cinema is proud of the awards", as he welcomed Farhadi at the airport upon the director's return from Berlin.